cardano-scaling/CIPs/CIP-0164/README.md

 EB inclusion is therefore opportunistic rather than guaranteed, depending on the random timing of block production relative to the certification process.
 The precise timing mechanism is detailed in the following section.

-### Summary

-**Overview of Ouroboros Leios**

-Ouroboros Leios enhances Cardano's throughput through a linear, sequential protocol that operates alongside the existing Praos chain.
-Here's how it works:

-**The Protocol Flow:**

-1. **EB Proposal**: When a stake pool wins slot leadership, it creates both a standard Ranking Block (RB) and an optional Endorser Block (EB) containing references to additional transactions
-2. **EB Distribution**: The EB and its referenced transactions are rapidly distributed across the network
-3. **Committee Validation**: A randomly selected committee of stake pools validates the EB within a voting period
-4. **Certification**: If enough committee members vote (≥75% threshold), the EB becomes certified
-5. **Chain Inclusion**: Certified EBs are applied to the ledger just before their certifying RB, but the EB transactions themselves are not registered on-chain as separate blocks

-**Characteristics:**

-- **EB Size**: Each EB can reference significantly more transactions than standard blocks (configurable via protocol parameters)
-- **Expected Throughput**: Simulations demonstrate substantial throughput improvements, with the exact TPS depending on transaction sizes and protocol parameter tuning
-- **Transaction Placement**: EB transactions are applied directly to the ledger state before the certifying RB, ensuring they don't create additional on-chain bloat
-- **Opportunistic Inclusion**: Not all EBs get certified due to timing constraints, which ensures sufficient network diffusion periods for Praos security guarantees

-The protocol maintains Praos security guarantees while dramatically increasing throughput through careful timing constraints and committee-based validation, enabling Cardano to support the transaction volumes needed for long-term economic sustainability.

 ### Protocol Flow